hirosystems/docs/docs/tutorials/managing-accounts.md

 ## Step 4: Reviewing account history

-The following step make requires associated accounts transactions.
+The following step requires associated account transactions.
 For simplicity, run the faucet for the new account:

 ```js
 async function runFaucetStx() {